web-q/landing-page-gallery/README.md

 - [ ] clean image loading (lazy loading?)
 - [ ] change template details to full-height on tablet
 - [ ] vertical align (Other Campaigns) thumbnails and text
+- [ ] write a new screenshot scraper that can handle YT embeds
+- [ ] change loading splash to light blue bg and KO logo
+- [ ] make quick search act like a fuzzy finder?

 ###Requirements
 * Node/npm